 Also noteworthy are the Courts of the Missing, white stone tablets bearing the names of those missing in action from World War II.

 To learn more about this special place, I recommend: Hill of sacrifice: The National Memorial Cemetery of the Pacific at Punchbowl by Doug Carlson.

 4. Iolani Palace

-Historic Iolani Palace is a living restoration of a proud Hawaiian national identity and is recognized as the spiritual and physical multicultural epicenter of Hawaii.
+We’re on the our “Final Four.”
+At #4 is a site which is a living restoration of a proud Hawaiian national identity and is recognized as the spiritual and physical multicultural epicenter of Hawaii.
+Welcome to Iolani Palace.

 Built in 1882 by King Kalakaua, Iolani Palace was the home of Hawaii’s last reigning monarchs and served as the official royal residence and the residence of the Kingdom’s political and social life until the overthrow of the monarchy in 1893.

 Registered as a National Historic Landmark since 1962 and the only official royal residence in the United States, the Palace is one of the most recognizable buildings in Hawaii.